ntlg72/etl-workshop-3/README.md

 ## Overview

 This project implements a complete process to predict happiness scores across countries using World Happiness Report data from 2015 to 2019.
 The solution integrates Exploratory Data Analysis (EDA), Extract-Transform-Load (ETL) processes, machine learning model training, real-time data streaming with Kafka, and database storage with PostgreSQL.
 The trained CatBoost regression model predicts `happiness_score` based on engineered features, with predictions stored for further analysis.
-This README provides instructions to set up, run, and utilize the project
+This README provides instructions to set up, run, and utilize the project.

 ## Prerequisites